 Vanta is a compliance automation platform with TPRM as a side module.
 Excellent at getting you SOC 2 certified, not purpose-built for ongoing TPRM or a Trust Center that closes enterprise deals.
 Vanta's AI is compliance-checklist style, not evidence-based with citations.
 Most growth-stage tech companies run Vanta for compliance and Whistic for TPRM plus Trust Center side by side.

-General TPRM platform with deep software and technology vertical relevance.
+Whistic is a general TPRM platform with deep software and technology vertical relevance.
 Pre-built question libraries for SOC 2, ISO 27001, ISO 42001, NIST AI RMF, EU AI Act, SIG, SIG Lite, CAIQ.
-Native integrations with Salesforce, Jira, Slack, ServiceNow, Microsoft Teams, Snowflake.
+Whistic offers native integrations with Salesforce, Jira, Slack, ServiceNow, Microsoft Teams, Snowflake.
 Customer segments include B2B SaaS (pre-IPO through public), cloud and infrastructure platforms, AI-native vendors, cybersecurity companies, and vertical SaaS selling into fintech, healthtech, and govtech.

 Approximately 96% accuracy sourcing control-specific answers from vendor security documentation.
 Every answer ships with a confidence score (High, Medium, Low) and a source citation pointing to the exact page of the source document.
 Defensible to a customer, an auditor, or a board.